Headache & Pain

 For patients who present with acute low back pain (duration less than 12 weeks), the emphasis of the initial assessment is on the exclusion of sinister etiologies.
 Neoplastic, infective, and traumatic etiologies are particularly important to identify.
 The remaining group of patients (including the majority of cases of lumbar disc disease) has a favorable prognosis.
 Conservative measures, without further investigation, represent the most appropriate initial management.
 If there is no improvement and the pain becomes chronic, then additional investigation is indicated.

 Most acute lumbar disc herniations tend to improve over time with or even without treatment.
-In 1986, Deyo and colleagues failed to demonstrate a benefit from bed rest longer than 2 days (16) for acute back pain.
-A systematic review of bed rest and acute low back pain also suggested no beneficial effect and possibly some harmful effects (28).
-Another systematic review showed that simple advice to stay active effectively promoted the recovery of acute low back pain patients (43).
+In 1986, Deyo and colleagues failed to demonstrate a benefit from bed rest longer than 2 days (17) for acute back pain.
+A systematic review of bed rest and acute low back pain also suggested no beneficial effect and possibly some harmful effects (31).
+Another systematic review showed that simple advice to stay active effectively promoted the recovery of patients with acute low back pain (48).
 Several nonpharmaceutical, noninvasive treatments are used to enhance recovery.
 Physical therapy will often assist patients in the functional adaptation to a neurologic deficit or pain, but an objective benefit to final outcome is difficult to demonstrate.
 Traction has not been shown to be effective.
-Back school has been shown to be of moderate benefit in treating nonspecific low back pain (31).
+Back school has been shown to be of moderate benefit in treating nonspecific low back pain (34).

 A wide variety of symptomatic medications are used for low back pain.
 Simple analgesics and nonsteroidal anti-inflammatory agents constitute first-line treatment.
 Muscle relaxants can be useful in patients with associated paraspinal muscle spasm, particularly at night in patients kept awake by spasm.
 Chronic pain associated with psychological morbidity may respond to tricyclic antidepressants.
 Benzodiazepines should be avoided because of their potential for dependence.
-Unremitting, severe pain may be relieved by circumscribed courses of opiate analgesics; however, the efficacy of opiates in the treatment of chronic back pain has not been established, and substance use disorders are common (46).
+Unremitting, severe pain may be relieved by circumscribed courses of opiate analgesics; however, the efficacy of opiates in the treatment of chronic back pain has not been established, and substance use disorders are common (52).
 Injections of anesthetic agents or steroids may be useful for temporary relief or diagnostic purposes in selected patients with focal symptomatology related to a single segmental level, particularly in terms of short-term pain relief (03).
+Intradiscal administration of autologous platelet-rich plasma in patients with chronic lumbar discogenic pain has been shown to alleviate pain (49; 46).

 Local inflammation has a role in the pathogenesis of disc disease and associated symptoms.
 Corticosteroids are used, either orally or injected into the epidural space or near a spinal nerve, to get relief from pain.
-In a randomized-controlled study, Goldberg and colleagues noted that a short course of oral steroids resulted in modestly improved function but no improvement in pain among patients with acute radiculopathy due to a herniated lumbar disc (26).
+In a randomized-controlled study, Goldberg and colleagues noted that a short course of oral steroids resulted in modestly improved function but no improvement in pain among patients with acute radiculopathy due to a herniated lumbar disc (29).
 There were no differences in surgery rates at 52-week follow-up.
 The efficacy of a single glucocorticoid intradiscal injection (during discography) was assessed in randomized-controlled trial in patients with chronic low back pain with active discopathy.
 At one month, the percentage of responders was higher in the glucocorticoid intradiscal injection group (36 of 65) than the control group (21 of 63).
-The effect did not last long as the groups did not differ in chronic low back pain intensity at 12 months (52).
+The effect did not last long as the groups did not differ in chronic low back pain intensity at 12 months (58).
 In another study, the efficacy of interlaminar epidural steroid administration in patients with multilevel lumbar disc pathology was assessed.
-The visual analog scale and Oswestry Disability Index scoring posttreatment were higher in the group that received 10 mL 0.25% bupivacaine, compared with group which received 10 mL 0.25% bupivacaine plus 40 mg methylprednisolone at L4 to L5 intervertebral space (54).
+The visual analog scale and Oswestry Disability Index scoring posttreatment were higher in the group that received 10 mL 0.25% bupivacaine, compared with group that received 10 mL 0.25% bupivacaine plus 40 mg methylprednisolone at L4 to L5 intervertebral space (60).
+Fang and colleagues demonstrated that the addition of corticosteroids to epidural injection of an anesthetic agent was associated with a better Oswestry Disability Index compared with local anesthetic alone (25).
 In lumbar disc disease, more studies are needed to prove efficacy of corticosteroids.

 Surgical intervention is mandatory and urgent in acute cauda equina syndrome.
+Decompressive surgery within 48 hours of the onset of symptoms results in a lower frequency of persistent bladder dysfunction (42).
 Surgery is also indicated when a chronic, objective motor deficit is worsening despite conservative management.
 Much debate exists regarding the efficacy of surgery for patients outside these circumscribed categories, and little prospective data help predict which patients are likely to be successfully treated.
-Carefully crafted prospective operative versus nonoperative studies continue to be hampered by design limitations such as patient crossover between the treatment groups and vague specification of nonoperative management (70; 71).
+Carefully crafted prospective operative versus nonoperative studies continue to be hampered by design limitations such as patient crossover between the treatment groups and vague specification of nonoperative management (78; 79).
 Incapacitating pain alone in the setting of disc disease is controversial as an indication for surgery.
-Clearly, the number of lumbar fusion surgeries performed in the United States has disproportionately increased compared to other types of major surgery, and in the absence of definitive evidence for a change in efficacy (17).
-Lumbar total disc replacement is an effective treatment for symptomatic single-level lower lumbar discopathy (27).
+Clearly, the number of lumbar fusion surgeries performed in the United States has disproportionately increased compared to other types of major surgery, and in the absence of definitive evidence for a change in efficacy (18).
+Lumbar total disc replacement is an effective treatment for symptomatic single-level lower lumbar discopathy (30; 26).
 Minimally invasive discectomy, like microendoscopic discectomy and percutaneous endoscopic discectomy, are now increasingly being performed as a preferred surgical option for lumbar disc disease.
-Minimally invasive discectomy minimizes the muscle and soft tissue damage (01; 61).
+Minimally invasive discectomy minimizes the muscle and soft tissue damage (01; 68).

 Inversion therapy and acupuncture as alternative therapies are quite popular because of extensive advertisement by the media.
+A trial noted that potentially harmless stretch-and strength-based yoga exercises could provide significant relief in neuropathic pain due to lumbar disc herniation (83).
 Inversion therapy involves hanging upside down.
 It is supposed that a head-down position takes gravitational pressure off the nerve roots and discs in the spine and leads to opening up of intervertebral foramen, straightening of the spinal curves, and stretching of the spinal musculature.
 Currently, there are no high-quality studies available to substantiate the benefit of inversion therapy in lumbar disc disease.
 Acupuncture is becoming increasingly popular in the United States and other parts of world.
 Acupuncture is frequently used for pain relief caused by lumbar disc disease.
-A systematic review noted limited evidence for the effectiveness of acupuncture treatment for acute postoperative pain after back surgery (13).
+A systematic review noted limited evidence for the effectiveness of acupuncture treatment for acute postoperative pain after back surgery (14).
 Ozone therapy, in many countries, is promoted as an alternative or additional treatment option for lumbar disc disease.
 In addition to a reduction in herniated disc volume and disc shrinkage, ozone therapy is considered to have anti-inflammatory and analgesic properties.
-A systematic review noted that ozone therapy appears to yield positive results when applied percutaneously for the treatment of chronic low back pain (45).
+A systematic review noted that ozone therapy appears to yield positive results when applied percutaneously for the treatment of chronic low back pain (51).

 Risk factors that had significant relation with recurrent lumbar disc herniation were smoking, disc protrusion, and diabetes.